mlambert125/new-java-curriculum/content/classes-and-objects-2/_index.md

 ### Learning Objectives:

-- I can create a basic data class in java
-- I can create constructors
-- I can write a more complex class in java that includes methods
-- I can use method overloading in java to make versions of a method that accept different quantities/types of parameters
+- I can write basic classes in java to model composite data types.

 ## Introduction